RandomChisk/NoMoreYoutubeShorts/README.md

 # NoMoreYoutubeShorts
-This Chrome extension will make Youtube shorts into a normal Youtube video by redirecting it
+This Chrome/Firefox extension will make Youtube shorts into a normal Youtube video by redirecting it

 Just refresh the page after the Youtube shorts video gets loaded, or open the Youtube shorts video as a new tab